 This course guides the preparation of an academic portfolio.
 Adult students are guided in the opportunity to translate knowledge and skills obtained through life and work experience into academic credit.
 Students should consult their academic advisor before enrolling in this course.
 Fall, Spring, Summer, Online.
-Prerequisites: Successful completion of or concurrent enrollment in CAED 3301.
-CAED Portfolio Fee: \$265.00 CAED 3303 Guidebook fee required.
+CAED Portfolio Fee: \$300.
+CAED 3303 Guidebook fee required.
+Prerequisites: ENGL 1301, ENGL 1302, COSC 1301.